-- Core courses in social justice, special education, indigenous education, and second language instruction
+- Core courses in social justice, special education, Indigenous education, second language instruction, and reflective practice

-- Instruction with a strong emphasis on transformative learning and developing critical thinking skills
+- Instruction with a strong emphasis on transformative learning and the development of critical thinking skills

 - Focus on the integration of knowledge and practice in the classroom

 - Thorough grounding in methodology to prepare you for your practicum

 - Two planning and assessment courses to help you integrate your methods courses

 In addition to first-class instruction, you also benefit from the strong support of a close-knit intellectual community: